 Instructions

-- Heat the whole milk in the microwave for 1 minute (scalded milk).
-In the bowl of a stand mixer fitted with a bread hook, or a large mixing bowl, place the yeast, sugar and salt, stir.
-Add the hot milk and allow to sit for approximately 10 minutes, or until yeast has activated, bloomed and smells fragrant.
+- In the bowl of a stand mixer fitted with a bread hook, or a large mixing bowl, place the 3 teaspoons active yeast, 1/4 cup sugar and 1 teaspoon coarse kosher salt, stir.
+Add the scalded milk and allow to sit for approximately 10 minutes, or until yeast has activated, bloomed and smells fragrant.
+If it fails to bloom, then your yeast is no longer good or the milk was too hot and killed it.
+Start over.

 - If you have tried this recipe, come back and let us know how it was in the comments or star ratings!